punitha-96/SmartBaseService/README.md

 ### Starting the Server

-In iterm2, start the postgresql server :
+In iterm2, Start the postgresql server :

 ```bash
 brew services start postgresql